mkmark/lwin-remapper/README.md

 When `Win` is pressed alone, the start menu is activated.
 By remapping only sequential `LWin` press and release events to `LWin + F23`, one can suppress the action and use the key for other purposes, while preserving the key as a modifier.
 If there is no actions allocated to this combination, this is as good as supressing the single press of the key.

+The AHK file shows a pilot test using AutoHotkey, but any `LWin` combination will trigger `LWin + F23` first.

 The Python file shows a pilot test using the keyboard lib (mapping `LWin` to `LWin + F12`).
 Due to unknown reasons, this approach may have a chance to miss (fail to catch the keyboard events) under certain circumstances.

-The C++ approach does not have this issue.
+The C++ approach does not have aforementioned issues.

 ## notes on using PowerToys Run